mccoyh/CS-362-Project/docs/ABOUT.md

 ---

 ## Technical Approach

+### High-Level Solution

+Medos will be developed as a cross-platform desktop application focusing on delivering a streamlined, consistent media experience across different operating systems.
+The player will feature a modern, intuitive interface that prioritizes ease of use while maintaining powerful functionality accessible through a minimalist design.

+#### User Experience

+Users will interact with Medos through a clean, customizable interface that eliminates the complexity found in traditional media players.
+The design will follow these principles:

+1. **Simplified Navigation**: Essential controls (play, pause, volume, seek) will be immediately visible and accessible, while advanced features are organized in logical, easy-to-find menus.

+2. **Consistent Cross-Platform Experience**: Whether on Windows, macOS, or Linux, users will enjoy the same workflow and interface, eliminating the need to relearn controls when switching devices.

+3. **Contextual Tools**: Editing features and accessibility options will appear when relevant, reducing interface clutter while maintaining functionality.

+#### Core Features Addressing Existing Challenges

+To address the issues identified with current media players, Medos will implement:

+1. **Balanced Feature Set**: Including only the most useful features that enhance the viewing experience without overwhelming users or causing performance issues.

+2. **Integrated Accessibility**: Auto-generated captions and real-time subtitle translation will be core features rather than afterthoughts, making content accessible to diverse users.

+3. **Lightweight Editing**: Basic video manipulation tools (grayscale filters, trimming, brightness/contrast adjustments) will be available directly in the player, eliminating the need for separate editing software for simple tasks.

+4. **Media API Integration**: Optional connections to platforms like YouTube and Twitch will allow seamless content consumption without browser dependencies.

+5. **Performance Optimization**: Adaptive resource management will ensure smooth playback across various hardware configurations, including older systems.

+### Tech Stack
 - **Languages**: The application is built with **C++** for high performance and memory efficiency.
 - **Frameworks and Libraries**:
   - **FFmpeg** for robust video/audio decoding and processing.